Sunday, November 17, 2024

 (i) God allowed this to happen to ensure that He alone would retain the glory and not man.

 (ii) We must remember that all men are dust.
 All of us are very frail .
-And on a human level we must confess that particularly after significant exertions of energy we re prone to experience ‘letdowns’.
+And on a human level we must confess that particularly after significant exertions of energy we are prone to experience ‘letdowns’.
 So be aware of this ‘Elijah syndrome’.
 When this happens, stay put.
 Don’t run away.
 Look to Jesus, even when all looks dark and bleak.
 Many pastors face the Elijah syndrome on Mondays, after they have expended themselves on Sundays.
 Mondays are the days when the temptation to quit is the greatest.
 A good friend once wrote to me and said, “Never resign on a Monday!”
 That is good advice.
 You will feel better by Wednesday, provided that you take your eyes off yourself and look where you ought to look - at Christ!

 2. Don’t give up by simply resigning yourself to the situation; don't become stoic about the situation.
 Don't just “grin and bear it“, and so simply fall into the category of the “dutiful but joyless” Christian.